stan-dev/design-docs/designs/0013-profiling.md

 are needed manually, so this seemed unnecessary even if it is occasionally handy.

+- Sample based timers are common in other situations (stop the code 100 times a second and record the stack).
+This sort of timing would not work with the reverse pass though.

 - There were a variety of other Stan interfaces that were proposed.
 The current one was chosen for simplicity.